 Dr Ning Zhang

-Dr Zhang is the Interim Director of the Confucius Institute, and Senior Lecturer in the Department of Asian Studies at The University of Adelaide.
+Dr Zhang is the Director of the Confucius Institute, and Senior Lecturer in the Department of Asian Studies at The University of Adelaide.

 Dr Zhang is an ambassador of OzAsia Festival, former President of the Asia Pacific Business Council for Women SA, and a current Member of the SA Chinese Culture and Trade Promotion Association.